 Pell Grant: This federal grant, based on financial need, is available only to students working toward their first Bachelor's degree.
-Awards range from \$555 to \$5,550.
+Awards range from \$602 to \$5,550.

-Federal Supplemental Educational Opportunity Grant (FSEOG): This is a federal grant for students with exceptional need.
+Federal Supplemental Educational Opportunity Grant (FSEOG): This \$100 federal grant is for students with exceptional need.
 Student must have received a Pell Grant to be eligible for any FSEOG funds.
-Awards range from \$100-\$200.

 Federal Stafford Loan: This federal student loan program provides low interest loans directly from the federal government to help pay educational expenses for students who attend at least half time (six units).
 Loans vary in amount based upon each student's grade level and dependency status.
-Students may be eligible for a Subsidized Stafford Loan, in which the government pays the interest on the loan while students are in school and during the grace period, and/or an Unsubsidized Stafford Loan, for which the student is responsible for paying the interest either during or after school.
+Students may be eligible for a Subsidized Stafford Loan, in which the government pays the interest on the loan while students are in school, and/or an Unsubsidized Stafford Loan, for which the student is responsible for paying the interest either during or after school.
 Repayment on Stafford Loans begins six months after a student graduates, drops below half-time or withdraws from school.